equilibrium-eosdt/bounties/README.md

 - Bug reports that are known to us cannot be accepted.
 - Your testing must not violate any law or compromise any data that is not yours.
 - Judgments of submissions are at Equilibrium’s sole discretion as is the award of payments.
 It is possible that you may receive a lower reward than you expected or no reward at all.
+- Please respect third party applications and understand that issues that are not specific to Equilibrium smart contracts are not part of the bounty program.
+Equilibrium reserves the right to forward details of the issue to that party without further discussion with the program participant.
 - We can close the program at any time.